We have been fairly successful at producing our own compost in Alaska and want to share our methods and techniques.

 What we’re really trying to do is get to roughly 75% carbon and 25% nitrogen in our material composition.

-You can see that this can get quite complicated, quickly.
-We’ll get into this a little bit later, at least in the relationship of the materials we use.
+You can see that this can get seemingly complicated, quickly.
+We’ll get into this a little bit later, at least in the relationship of the materials that we use.

 Also, it’s important to keep in mind that this isn’t a perfect science.
 Natural processes don’t need or follow exact amounts of anything.